Lipstick Building

 The building has a nearly elliptical massing, with setbacks above the 19th and 27th stories, as well as a two-story granite penthouse.
 The structure is actually polygonal; both the base and the setback sections have over a hundred sides.
-The building stands on a double-height column at the base, and the facade is made of red Imperial granite and stainless steel.
+The building stands on double-height columns at the base, and the facade is made of red Imperial granite and stainless steel.
 On the northeast side of the building is a nine-story-tall rectangular annex.
 The building has 580000 ft2 of rentable space, some of which was built in exchange for improvements to the Lexington Avenue/51st Street station.
 To brace the building against winds from the north, structural engineer Irwin Cantor designed a tube support system and a central core for the building's superstructure.

 Hines Interests bought the site from Citigroup in 1981 and hired Burgee and Johnson to design an elliptical office building for the site.
 Construction started in May 1984 and the building was completed two years later.
 In the first several years of the building's history, the office space was generally profitable.
 Hines sold the building in 2004 to Tishman Speyer, which resold a partial stake to Prudential Real Estate Investors.
 Metropolitan 885 Third Avenue LLC then acquired the building in 2007 under a complex financing agreement in which the underlying land was sold separately to SL Green.
 After Metropolitan went bankrupt in 2010, Inversiones y Representaciones Sociedad Anónima and Marciano Investment Group assumed ownership.
 Ceruzzi Properties and SMI USA acquired the land in 2015, and SL Green took over the building in 2021.

 Site

-The Lipstick Building is at 885 Third Avenue in the Midtown Manhattan neighborhood of New York City.
-It takes up the western part of a city block bounded by Third Avenue to the west, 54th Street to the north, Second Avenue to the east, and 53rd Street to the south.
-The "L"-shaped land lot covers 26108 ft2 with a frontage of 200 ft on Third Avenue and a depth of 160 ft.
-Other nearby buildings include 599 Lexington Avenue to the southwest, the Citigroup Center to the west, and 919 Third Avenue two blocks north.
+The Lipstick Building is at 885 Third Avenue in the Midtown Manhattan neighborhood of New York City, New York, U.S. It takes up the western part of a city block bounded by Third Avenue to the west, 54th Street to the north, Second Avenue to the east, and 53rd Street to the south.
+The L-shaped land lot covers 26108 ft2 with a frontage of 200 ft on Third Avenue and a depth of 160 ft.
+Other nearby buildings include 599 Lexington Avenue to the southwest, the Citigroup Center at 601 Lexington Avenue to the west, and 919 Third Avenue two blocks north.